-Posture Advice – Professional Physiotherapist – Sydney City CBD
+Posture Advice – Professional Physiotherapist

-Many neck, back, shoulder and even hip problems relate to posture.
+Posture advice, why is it needed?
+Because many neck, back, shoulder and even hip problems relate to posture.
 And (no surprises here!) headaches often have a postural element.
 Even the chances of getting RSI and elbow pain are greater if sitting posture is poor.

 Sometimes without good instruction, people try to over-correct posture.
 They end up flipping back and forth from slouchy to overly upright/edge of the chair position.
 Neither is ideal, and can cause muscle fatigue, disc problems and pain.